SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 :::important
 Any Monitor update that changes the Monitor definition will lead to a change in the version of related SLOs.
 This means that the SLO history or SLI will get reset for the SLO.
 Example include trigger condition changes and evaluation delay changes.
 Changes unrelated to the definition like **Name**, **Description** will not affect the related SLOs.
 :::

+### SLI calculation for Monitor-based SLOs

+SLIs for Monitor-based SLOs are calculated at a granularity of 1 minute.
+One minute is treated as unsuccessful if the Monitor was in triggered state at any point of time within that minute.

 ## Create an SLO Monitor